DigiBP/AS25_Glacier_Express/README.md

 It utilizes Groq for high-speed AI inference to generate professional, context-aware Purchase Order (PO) emails, ensuring vendors receive clear and accurate demands immediately.

-- Trigger: When the systems checks the stock, in parallel, it checks if the medication reorder level has been reached.
+- Trigger: When the system checks the stock, in parallel, it checks if the medication reorder level has been reached.
 The system then sends a JSON payload containing the specific medication details, the quantity needed, and supplier contact information.

 - Processing:  The system utilizes the Groq API (likely running Llama 3 or Mixtral) to draft a formal business email.